top of page

 Bayles Boat Shop Sponsors Golf Hole for Port Jefferson Rotary Indoor Golf Classic

-On March 4th, the Port Jefferson Rotary Club hosted their 6th Annual Putt & Pub Crawl fundraising event in beautiful downtown Port Jefferson.
+On March 1st 2025, the Port Jefferson Rotary Club held their 8th Annual Putt & Pub Crawl fundraising event in beautiful downtown Port Jefferson.

 The Bayles Boat Shop enthusiastically supports this annual fundraising event by sponsoring a golf hole which is set up at one of Port Jeff's local dining establishments.
+This year, our host for this event was Port Jefferson's ever popular Port Bistro & Pub.
 And what better design for a golf hole then our very own Bayles Sloop tied up to the dock.
-Hosting us for this years festivities was the ever popular Billie's 1890 Saloon.
+We even added a lighthouse design to add a bit more challenge.

 This event is always a fun afternoon of golf (putting) and frivolity at some of the Village's most popular eateries and drinking establishments.
 Just the thing to shake off those winter blues and hone your putting skills at the same time!